What was Boris Yeltsin's Net Worth?

 President of the USSR

-In July of 1991, Yeltsin won the majority of the popular vote in the democratic presidential election for the Russian republic.
+In July 1991, Yeltsin won the majority of the popular vote in the democratic presidential election for the Russian republic.
 In doing so, he defeated Gorbachev's preferred candidate.
-A few months later, a coup was staged in an attempt to overthrow Gorbachev but thanks in large part to Yeltsin, the coup failed.
+A few months later, a coup was staged in an attempt to overthrow Gorbachev, but thanks in large part to Yeltsin, the coup failed.
 However, the attempted coup did destroy Gorbachev politically.
 Yeltsin took advantage of this position by beginning to take over various ministries and spreading his goal of dissolving the Soviet Union.

 In 1993, people began protesting the deplorable living conditions in Russia under Yeltsin's leadership.
 At the same time, Yeltsin was trying to manage a dual power situation as he fought for power with the Supreme Soviet, the legislative branch of the government.
 In 1994, he also launched the military invasion of Chechnya, which further eroded his support both at home and abroad.
 However, he still announced he would seek reelection in 1996.
 After campaigning on promises to roll back some of his financial reforms, Yeltsin was able to secure the vote in a run-off election.

 Yeltsin's second term lasted from 1996 until 1999.
-While in office, he had fired his Prime Minister, Sergei Stepashin, and appointed the relatively unknown Vladimir Putin.
+While in office, he fired his Prime Minister, Sergei Stepashin, and appointed the relatively unknown Vladimir Putin.
 He also announced his wish that Putin would succeed him.
 Yeltsin formally resigned on New Year's Eve in 1999.
-At them time, he was very aware that his approval rating was so low.
+At that time, he was very aware that his approval rating was so low.
 Upon resigning, Putin took power.

 Personal Life

 Yeltsin married Naina Iosifovna Girina, a fellow student whom he had met in college, in September of 1956.
-She worked for most of her life as a scientific research institute.
+She worked for most of her life at a scientific research institute.
 The couple had their first daughter together, Yelena, in 1957.
 They had a second daughter in 1960 named Tatyana.

 During his first term as president, Yeltsin suffered from heart disease and had a series of heart attacks while in office.
-He also become increasingly dependent on alcohol during the latter years of his time in power.
+He also becomes increasingly dependent on alcohol during the latter years of his time in power.
 A number of stories regarding Yeltsin's strange and apparently drunken behavior received a great deal of attention in the global press.

-Yeltsin died of congestive heart failure in April of 2007 at the age of 76.
+Yeltsin died of congestive heart failure in April 2007 at the age of 76.
 The day of his funeral was declared a national day of mourning.